chadblack/561-Inquisition/syllabus.md

 * Miriam Bodian, *Dying in the Law of Moses: Crypto-Jewish Martyrdom in the Iberian Wold*.
 Indiana Univ.
 Press, 2007.

+* John Chuchiak, *The Inquisition in New Spain, 1536-1820: A Documentary History*.
+JHUP, 2012.

 * Silvia Federici, *Calaban and the Witch: Women, the Body and Primitive Accumulation*.
 Audonomedia, 2004.

+* Lu Ann Homza, *The Spanish Inquisiton, 1478-1614: An Anthology of Sources*.
+Hackett, 2006.

 * Richard Kagan, *Lucrecia's Dreams: Politics and Prophecy in Sixteenth-Century Spain*.
 University of California Press, 1995.